 Milking Equipment & Milk Disposal

 State of New York sanitary regulations stipulate, NSAS is not permitted to sell any milk produced from an exhibitor’s individual milking equipment (can milk).
-Exhibitors are encouraged to bring their own vacuum pumps and portable milking equipment and containers.
+Exhibitors must bring their own vacuum pumps and portable milking equipment and containers.
 A milking station will not be provided for the duration of the show.
 Any and all buckets of milk produced must be emptied into the milk dumping station outside of the Barn.
 At the direction of the New York State Fairgrounds, exhibitors are not allowed to dispense raw milk or other biological materials into any floor drains, manure pit or release outlets on New York State Fairgrounds premises.
 Dispensing of such material is a direct violation and may result in financial penalties as allowed by State, County and local statutes.
-If the milk receiving station is not being emptied frequently enough, please notify the Facility Superintendent.
+If the milk receiving station is not being emptied frequently enough, please notify any committee member.

 Manure and Trash Disposal